Discover the work you may perform in health inspector jobs, the average health inspector salary, and how to become a health inspector with this guide.

 Workplace skills are just as critical as technical skills when you are a health inspector.
 As a health inspector, you’ll collaborate with colleagues and other agencies.
 You may need to provide training sessions or seminars and present inspection findings to senior staff or law enforcement agencies.
 You’ll need these skills:

 The job outlook for health inspectors is bright.
-The US Bureau of Labor Statistics expects the employment of environmental health and safety engineers to grow by 6 percent from 2020 to 2030, about as fast as the average for all occupations.
+The US Bureau of Labor Statistics expects the employment of occupational health and safety specialists or technicians to grow by 14 percent from 2023 to 2033, which is faster than the average for all occupations [1].
 This growth is due to increased concern about environmental and workplace hazards.

 Read more: What Do Health Care Jobs Pay?
 Salaries, Job List, and More

 To become a health inspector, you must complete specific education and training requirements.
-Here’s how to become a health inspector.
+Continue reading to explore how to become a health inspector.

 To become a health inspector, you’ll likely need to earn a high school diploma or GED and receive post-secondary training.
 Some states accept you with a high school diploma and offer on-the-job training.
 Different jurisdictions have job application criteria for health inspector roles, so check for the educational level you’ll need.

-Consider earning at least a bachelor's degree in occupational health and safety, public health, environmental science, or a similar field.
-You might choose a degree with coursework that maps to the role you want.
+Consider earning a bachelor's degree in occupational health and safety, public health, environmental science, or a similar field.
+You might choose a degree with coursework that matches the role you want.

-For example, to focus on building site health and safety, look at an occupational health and safety course.
-If you focus on working as an environmental health inspector, consider an environmental health science degree.
+For example, to focus on building-site health and safety, consider an occupational health and safety course.
+If you want to work as an environmental health inspector, consider an environmental health science degree.

-If a bachelor's program is not feasible for you, an associate degree can prepare you for entry-level jobs.
+An associate degree can prepare you for entry-level jobs if a bachelor's program is not feasible.
 Still, you may need to continue your education to advance your career.

 Read more: What Is a Bachelor’s Degree?
 Requirements, Costs, and More